koalalorenzo/blog/content/posts/202501-its-time-to-move-on/index.md

 It will be difficult since **it will take time for my peers to change platform**, and it will take time to rebuild the social network.
 I'll go first, as it's time for me to move on!

+You can follow me on :elephant: Mastodon here: [@koalalorenzo@mastodon.social](https://mastodon.social/@koalalorenzo)